cbinding/rematch2/README.md

 ```

 ### Vocabulary component usage <a class="anchor" id="vocabulary_usage"></a>
-The [vocabulary_ruler](#vocabulary_ruler) component is supplied with a user-defined vocabulary of concepts to be locadted in the text.
-Ypu can also perform lemmatization for more flexible matching, and part(s) of speech to improve precision.
+The [vocabulary_ruler](#vocabulary_ruler) component is supplied with a user-defined vocabulary of concepts to be located in the text.
+You can also perform lemmatization for more flexible matching, and part(s) of speech to improve precision.
 Example Python script to perform information extraction using this component:

 ```python
 # Using specialised VocabularyRuler pipeline component